UNINETTSigma2/documentation/training/material/2022-spring/q_and_a-day1.md

 	File name.
 	```

-12. How do I exit the VI command...I am now reading poem...but dont know how to get out
+12. How do I exit the VI command...I am now reading poem...but don't know how to get out
     - ESC then `:wq`
         - Could also just do `:q!` if you don't care about saving the current file
     - This will write the buffer and quit.